-The Indian Child Welfare Act of 1978 (ICWA), 25 U.S.C. §§ 1901 - 63; 25 C.F.R.
+The Indian Child Welfare Act of 1978 (ICWA), 25 U.S.C. §§ 1901 - 1963; 25 C.F.R.
 Part 23, is a federal law that imposes special standards and requirements when a child welfare agency seeks to intervene to protect an "Indian child," as defined by statute 25 U.S.C. § 1903(4).
-The law was enacted to protect not only Indian children, but their families and tribes.
+At the time of the law's passage, Congressional testimony documented the significant impact that decades of family separation had on Native children, their families, and their Tribes.
+The law was enacted to protect not only "Indian children," but their families and Tribes.
 25 U.S.C. § 1902.

-In 2013, the United States Supreme Court interpreted ICWA narrowly, restricting the rights of a parent who has never had custody of an Indian child and limiting the circumstances when the placement preferences apply in Adoptive Couple v.
+In 2013, the United States Supreme Court interpreted ICWA narrowly, restricting the rights of a noncustodial, biological parent who has never had custody of an "Indian child" and limiting the circumstances when the placement preferences apply in Adoptive Couple v.
 Baby Girl, 133 S.Ct.
 2552 (2013).

-In response, the Department of the Interior, Bureau of Indian Affairs (BIA) issued updated guidelines in February 2015 and a binding final rule to the regulations implementing ICWA (Final Rule or Regulations).
-81 FR 38864 (June 14, 2016) and codified at 25 CFR part 23.
-The final rule reflects public comment and carries forward the "gold standard" in child welfare best practices.
-Effective in December 2016, the final rule:
+In response, the Department of the Interior, Bureau of Indian Affairs (BIA), issued updated Guidelines62 and a binding Final Rule to the regulations implementing ICWA (known as Final Rule or Regulations) to clarify Congressional intent.
+81 FR 38864 (June 14, 2016) and codified at 25 CFR Part 23.
+Effective in December 2016, the Final Rule:

-- Clarifies terms used in the statute such as what actions are necessary to prevent the breakup of an Indian family using the rule's definition of "active efforts"; - Provides definitive signposts for ICWA compliance; - Allows for notice of involuntary proceedings by certified mail, return receipt requested, as a less costly alternative to registered mail, return receipt requested; - Provides flexibility to allow local procedures for emergency removal and placement, as long as ICWA's statutory standard for emergency removal and placement is met, is as short as possible; - Continues to allow for consideration of each child's unique circumstances, but establishes some parameters to ensure that ICWA's purposes are not frustrated;
+- Clarifies terms used in the statute such as what actions are necessary to prevent the breakup of an Indian family using the rule's definition of "active efforts;" - Provides definitive signposts for ICWA compliance; - Allows for notice of involuntary proceedings by certified mail, return receipt requested, as a less costly alternative to registered mail, return receipt requested; - Provides flexibility to allow local procedures for emergency removal and placement, as long as ICWA's statutory standard for emergency removal and placement is met, is as short as possible; - Continues to allow for consideration of each child's unique circumstances, but establishes some parameters to ensure that ICWA's purposes are not frustrated; - Ensures that states have the flexibility to determine the best way to maintain their records and no longer requires the proposal for maintaining all "Indian child" custody records in a single location; - Leaves intact a parent's prerogative to choose an adoptive family for their child in voluntary proceedings and requires that the parents review families who meet the placement preferences before making a final decision; and

-- Ensures states have the flexibility to determine the best way to maintain their records and no longer requires the proposal for maintaining all Indian child custody records in a single location; - Leaves intact a parent's prerogative to choose an adoptive family for their child in voluntary proceedings; the rule requires that the parents review families who meet the placement preferences before making a final decision; and - Protects confidentiality of the parties in all child custody proceedings, requiring the BIA, states, and tribes to keep information confidential.
+• Protects confidentiality of the parties in all child custody proceedings, requiring the BIA, states, and Tribes to keep information confidential.